ssc-sp/datahub-docs/UserGuide/Database/psql-databricks-comparison.md

 - With light usage, it is possible to keep databricks under $100 in a month and that includes Hive tables
 - It is recommended to perform some small experiments and monitor the costs to precisely estimate the cost

-### Postgresql Cost
+### PostgreSQL Cost

-- Postgresql in FSDH uses the [Azure Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal) model which is also based on consumption (burstable model)
+- PostgreSQL in FSDH uses the [Azure Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal) model which is also based on consumption (burstable model)
 - With very light usage, it costs about $30/month
 - It is recommended to perform experiments as well and monitor the cost to determine more precisely the cost for a specific application